Table of Contents

 - ITS will report any violation of computing policies which bear on academic dishonesty or plagiarism to the Academic Honesty Sub-Committee of the Committee on Academic Standing (CAS).
 The CAS will pursue such reports by their usual procedures.
 This process will be independent of computer sanctions.

 - A student suspected of violating Computer Use Policies will be notified via campus mail or telephone.
 The student must respond to the notification within 5 working days by contacting the Systems Coordinator (or designated alternate) at Information Technology Services in order to set up an appointment.
-If the student fails to respond to notification, his/her case will be forwarded to the Computer/Telephone Hearing Board for disciplinary action.
+If the student fails to respond to the notification, their case will be forwarded to the Computer/Telephone Hearing Board for disciplinary action.

 - It should be understood that the above policies do not preclude prosecution in cases of criminal misconduct under the laws and regulations of the City of Grinnell, the State of Iowa and the United States of America.